TrakBit/squarespace-static/src/markdown-pages/post-9.md

 ![squarespace-membership-limitation](../images/squarespace-membership-limitation.png)

 Squarespace <a href="https://www.squarespace.com/ecommerce/membership-sites" target="_blank">Member Areas</a> is seamless solution to create membership sites.
-But I felt the pricing is a bit too expensive cause if you need **multiple pricing tier or more than one member area** you need to upgrade your plan from $10 to $20 🙁.
+But I felt the pricing is a bit too expensive cause if you need

+- multiple pricing tier
+- give option to pay monthly or anually for the same tier

+you need to upgrade your plan from $10 to $20 🙁.

 ## <a href="https://salesjump.xyz/blog/squarespace-membership-subscription" target="_blank">Wanna learn how to grow your squarespace membership site?</a>